hey-api/openapi-ts/docs/openapi-ts/migrating.md

 ## OpenAPI TypeScript Codegen

-`openapi-ts` was originally forked from Ferdi Koomen's [openapi-typescript-codegen](https://github.com/ferdikoomen/openapi-typescript-codegen).
+`@hey-api/openapi-ts` was originally forked from Ferdi Koomen's [openapi-typescript-codegen](https://github.com/ferdikoomen/openapi-typescript-codegen).
 Therefore, we want you to be able to migrate your projects.
 Migration should be relatively straightforward if you follow the release notes on this page.
 Start on [v0.27.24](#v0-27-24) and scroll to the release you're migrating to.